 Joel Magday has been awarded the IRF-OceanaGold Future Water Leader Scholarship.

-The scholarship supports future water leaders of the Cagayan Valley Region, Philippines, in conjunction with the IRF river recovery program in the Didipio Mine and Addalam River Basin areas.
-With the hope of developing and advancing integrated river basin management expertise in the Northern Luzon province, the scholarship will enable Joel to study a Master's in Biology at St Mary's University and complete a thesis supporting river recovery in the Addalam River Basin.
+The scholarship supports future water leaders of the Cagayan Valley Region, Philippines, in conjunction with the IRF river recovery program in the Addalam River Basin.
+With the goal of developing and advancing integrated river basin management expertise in the Northern Luzon province, the scholarship will enable Joel to study a Master's in Biology at St Mary's University and complete a thesis supporting river recovery in the Addalam River Basin.

 2015 Women in Rivers event demonstrates breadth of insights into water and gender roles

 Both women and men articulated their insights into water, the human-river relationship, gender roles and developing nations’ river experiences at the recent Women in Rivers event, held at the Museum of Brisbane in conjunction with the18th International Riversymposium.
 Sponsored by the Murray-Darling Basin Authority (MDBA), the event was chaired by Dr Deborah Nias with a panel comprised of curator Deb Alexander, economist Michelle Ramsay, author Cynthia Barnett and MDBA director Daniela Croce.